yangguang-v/CPC-YOLO/README.md

 $$L_{Inner-PIoUv2}=u(\lambda q)\cdot L_{Inner-PIoU} = 3\cdot (\lambda q)\cdot e^{-(\lambda q)^2} \cdot L_{Inner-PIoU} {(13)} $$

 where $u(\lambda q)$ represents the attention function, $q=e^{-P},q\in(0,1]$, which is used to measure the quality of the anchor box.
 When $q=1$, it implies $P=0$, meaning the anchor box is perfectly aligned with the target box.
 As $P$ increases, $q$ decreases gradually, indicating a lower quality of the anchor box. $\lambda$ is a hyperparameter that controls the behavior of the attention function.

+### 1.3	In-Depth Analysis of the Dynamic Mechanism of Inner-PIoUv2 and Ablation Studies on the Scale Factor
+The dynamic adjustment mechanism of the proposed Inner-PIoUv2 loss function is the core of its superior performance in complex scenarios.
+This dynamic property is mainly reflected in the following two dimensions:
+(1) Structural Dynamic Adaptation (Based on the Scale Factor $ratio$)

+We construct auxiliary bounding boxes using the adjustable scale factor $ratio$.
+Although $ratio$ is a preset hyperparameter during a single training run, different values of ratio enable the loss function to dynamically adapt to regression samples of varying quality and size.
+(a) When $ratio > 1$: The auxiliary bounding boxes are larger than the original ones.
+This amplifies the weight of position deviations in the loss calculation, forcing the model to perform rigorous optimization for even minor center-point offsets.
+This high-intensity spatial penalty is particularly beneficial for the accurate localization of small target ships.
+(b) When $ratio < 1$: The auxiliary bounding boxes are smaller than the original ones.
+This relatively relaxes the requirement for absolute center-point precision, instead focusing more on the overall intersection area of the boxes, which is more effective for the detection of medium and large targets.

+As shown in the ablation studies in Table Supp-I and Table Supp-II, we explore the detection results for $ratio\in [1.1, 1.5]$.
+When $ratio=1.4$, the model achieves the optimal dynamic balance between small objects detection penalty and overall regression stability, resulting in the best average precision and F1-score on both the LS-SSDD-v1.0 and SAR-Ship-Dataset datasets.